 To file an academic petition after Dec.
 16, you must complete an academic petition via the online academic petition system.

-A grade of P will not be factored into the term or cumulative GPA; therefore, it is important for you to consult with your academic advisor or program director for advice before making an election decision.
+A grade of H or P will not be factored into the term or cumulative GPA; therefore, it is important for you to consult with your academic advisor or program director for advice before making an election decision.

-If you opt to take No Credit (NC) for a course grade, then you will either be required to pay all of the funds back from the first day of the term (including BAH, tuition, fees, book funds, etc.) or you may be allowed to repay prorated debts through the last day of attendance.
+If you opt to take No Credit (N) for a course grade, then you will either be required to pay all of the funds back from the first day of the term (including BAH, tuition, fees, book funds, etc.) or you may be allowed to repay prorated debts through the last day of attendance.
 This is determined by the Veterans Administration, not the UNC Charlotte Veteran Services Office.

 No. Courses selected for Pass/No Credit during the 2020-2021 academic year are excluded from the maximum four courses that you may ordinarily elect P/N.